Judicial or Legal Separation in Singapore: When and How to File

 Both divorce and judicial separation are granted on the same ground of irretrievable breakdown of the marriage.
 However, unlike judicial separation, which retains the marital status of the couple, a grant of divorce terminates the marriage.

-Parties to a divorce are therefore free to remarry, unlike parties to a judicial separation.
+Parties to a divorce are therefore free to remarry, unlike parties who have undergone judicial separation.

 When might you resort to judicial separation as opposed to divorce and vice versa?

 A couple might opt for judicial separation instead of divorce for moral or religious grounds.
 For example, due to the social stigma associated with divorce.
 On the other hand, since parties in a judicial separation retain their marital status, this might attract less stigma.

 Couples may also wish to seek a divorce instead of a judicial separation should they see no possibility of reconciliation.
 This is because a couple may still reconcile after a judicial separation is granted (see below), unlike parties to a divorce as this terminates the marriage.

 How to File for Judicial Separation in Singapore